aptech/docs/docs/csrcolcsrlin.rst

 :func:`csrcol` returns the column position of the cursor. :func:`csrlin` returns the row position.

-The :func:`locate` commmand allows the cursor to be positioned at a specific row and column.
+The `locate` commmand allows the cursor to be positioned at a specific row and column.

 :func:`csrcol` returns the cursor column with respect to the current output